louie-github/pixel-volte-patch/README.en.md

 - LG U+ (Republic of Korea)

-### 2차 지원
+### Second-grade support

 Carriers which aren't possible for testing by developer but reported as supported by community.
-Please refer the [Link](https://github.com/kyujin-cho/pixel-volte-patch/blob/main/docs/compatibility-chart.en.md) for complete list of carriers.
+Please refer to the [Link](https://github.com/kyujin-cho/pixel-volte-patch/blob/main/docs/compatibility-chart.en.md) for the complete list of carriers.

 ## Applying Patch